 Like their prewar predecessors, women earned less than men for the same work.
 Some women went on strike, demanding equal pay for equal work.
 They never received it.

-During the war, women proved they were capable of doing any job.
-It also gave women a sense of empowerment that led to something as small as women wearing trousers and something as large as the Women’s Rights Movement.
+They had, however, proved women were capable of doing any job.
+Women also gained a sense of empowerment that led to something as small as women wearing trousers or as large as the Women’s Rights Movement.